Have you heard about the fourth trimester?

 There are no hunger pains or thirst.

-No need to pass painful wind.
+No need to pass painful wind or bowel movements.

 No strange smells or bright lights.
+Not even the feeling of air blowing on his skin.

-In your womb, it’s a perfect environment, tailor made for your baby.
+Safely inside your womb, it’s a perfect environment, tailor made for your baby.

 We say… bring on the fourth trimester!